OneIdentity/IdentityManager.PoSh/README.md

 ⚠ Hint

-You can also provide some extra arguments to the connection string do deal with special certificate requirements:
+To deal with special certificate requirements you can provide some extra arguments to the connection string:

     $connectionString = 'url=https://<URL>/AppServer/;AcceptSelfSigned=true;AllowServerNameMismatch=true'

+As an example to skip wrapper function generation for certain tables / objects use:

+    New-IdentityManagerSession -ConnectionString $connectionString -AuthenticationString $authenticationString -FactoryName $factory -ModulesToSkip 'EBS','CSM','UCI','AAD'

 ### Creating an entity

+#### Generic option of creating an entity

+To create a new entity in a generic way use:

+    $person = New-Entity -Type 'Person' -Properties @{'FirstName' = 'Fritz'; 'LastName' = 'Fuchs' }

+#### Typed wrapper function for creation of an entity

 Next, a first object can be created.
 In this example we are going to create a person entry by using one of the pre generated wrapper functions.